Infrastructure-AsCode/hub-spoke-vwan/docs/labs/lab-01/index.md

 As always, we need to provision lab environment before we can start working on the lab tasks.

 Infrastructure for Lab environment is implemented using `Bicep` and code is located under [iac](https://github.com/Infrastructure-AsCode/hub-spoke-vwan/tree/main/iac) folder.
-Most of the resources are implemented as [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/).
+Most of the resources are implemented using [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/).
 The master orchestration Bicep file is [main.bicep](https://github.com/Infrastructure-AsCode/hub-spoke-vwan/blob/main/iac/main.bicep).
 It orchestrates deployment of the following resources:

 ## Task #1 - Register required resource providers